 BHUTAN: Traditional Bhutanese men's clothing - known as the gho - is sometimes accessorized with a long silk scarf called a kabney.
 The kabney comes in a variety of colors, and national law stipulates which colors can be worn by individuals, depending on his profession and position in society.
 Red-colored kabney are worn by male members of the royal family (aside from the king) and high-ranking officials.

 CHINA: in China, red is the color of life, luck, and fertility.
 As such, it is the favored color for weddings, where the bride often appears in red attire.
 In the Chinese system of the four cardinal directions, red is associated with the south, the season of summer, the element of fire, and the mythical creature known as the Feng Huang, or Chinese phoenix.

 CHRISTIANITY: for Christians, red symbolizes shed blood.
-It is a reminder of Christ’s Passion and associated martyrdom.
-In that spirit, the high-ranking officials of the Catholic Church- called cardinals- typically dress in bright red robes.
+It is a reminder of Christ’s Passion and martyrdom.
+In that spirit, high-ranking officials of the Catholic Church- known as cardinals- typically dress in bright red robes.
 Conversely, however, red is also associated with the Devil, and has been since the Middle Ages.
 Other meanings assigned to red include the blood shed on Calvary, the fire of Pentecost, and general zeal for the faith (which extends to martyrdom).

 INDIA: in Hinduism and Buddhism, red is the color of the Root or Muladhara Chakra, one of seven energetic points along the body.
-Located at the bottom of the spine, this chakra governs aspects such as instinct, survival, and sexuality, all things that can be symbolically tied to the color red.
+Located at the bottom of the spine, this chakra governs instinct, survival, and sexuality, all of which can be symbolically linked to the color red.
 As in China, red is symbolic of fertility, and is a favored color for Indian brides.

 Symmetric, Closed shape, Colorful, Contains straight lines, Has no crossing lines.